Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 #### What:
 - Guidance Services is the first step to registering for ANY secondary school credit course for upgrading, post-secondary pre-requisites or completing high school diploma (OSSD)
 - Up to 60 Secondary school credit courses available for various grade levels
-- Day class instruction for Grades 10‒12 (part-time or full-time) offered through at-home learning during dedicated class times
+- Day class instruction for Grades 10‒12 (part-time or full-time) offered through in-person OR at-home learning during dedicated class times
 - Correspondence, online, earn credits on your own schedule (20 lessons total at 2 lessons per week)
 - Prior Learning Assessment & Recognition (PLAR) for mature students to earn secondary school credits based on previous work and life experience.
-Earn up to 26 credits through meetings with Guidance
+Earn up to 26 credits through meetings and short tests with Guidance
 - Credits@Work—earn co-op credits while working (+20 hour online or handout component).
 Every hour worked counts toward each hour needed to complete a credit.
-Each credit is 90-110 hours
+First credit is 90 hours + 20 hours to complete Student Co-op Learning Plan.
+Each credit afterward is 110 hours.
-- No Student Services Fee is charged, Correspondence requires a $60 fee per course
+- No Student Services Fee is charged, Correspondence requires a $60 fee per course.

-`If schools must close due to public health orders, Secondary School Credit options and Guidance Services will continue to be offered remotely through at-home learning with instructor support.
+`If schools must close due to public health orders, Secondary School Credit options and Guidance Services will be offered remotely through at-home learning with instructor support.
 Access to a personal computer is required and will not be provided.`

 #### Who:
 - Adults (18+ years)